Serpil Kemalbay: Early life and education

 Serpil Kemalbay, whose full name is Serpil Kemalbay Pekgözegü, was born in Ardahan and completed her primary and secondary education there.
 She first participated in left-wing politics during her first year at secondary school, where she took part in a boycott staged by 'revolutionary struggle' ("devrimci mücadele").
-In 1978, she migrated with her family to İstanbul and graduated from Istanbul Technical University Department of Chemical Engineering.
+In 1978, she migrated with her family to Istanbul and graduated from Istanbul Technical University Department of Chemical Engineering.
 After staying in the United Kingdom for a number of years, she returned to Turkey in the early 1990s.

 Political activism

 Kemalbay was active in the Socialist Solidarity Platform.
 In 1997, she participated as a founding member of the Solidarity Homes as well as the İMECE Women's Solidarity Association, which later went on to become a trade union.
-In 2007, she worked to increase the influence of BATİS, the independent textile workers union seeking to unify uninsured workers, in places such as Thrace and İstanbul.
+In 2007, she worked to increase the influence of BATİS, the independent textile workers union seeking to unify uninsured workers, in places such as Thrace and Istanbul.
 She worked as an advisor on workers rights, women workers and safety standards for numerous trade unions.
 She worked in the medical manufacturing, textile and workers safety sectors before entering active politics.

 Political career

-Kemalbay joined the Peoples' Democratic Party, a left-wing pro-Kurdish political party in Turkey, and became a parliamentary candidate for İstanbul's first electoral district in the June 2015 general election.
+Kemalbay joined the Peoples' Democratic Party, a left-wing pro-Kurdish political party in Turkey, and became a parliamentary candidate for Istanbul's first electoral district in the June 2015 general election.
 Although the party won 80 seats and came joint third in the election, Kemalbay was not elected.
 She went on to become a member of the HDP Central Executive Committee with responsibilities for labour and trade union relations.